• Skip to primary navigation

 In this case, I recommend replacing your jug with a glass one.

-Always use the best sugars and teas, because they will improve the overall quality of the mixture.
 Make sure that the mixture is acidic, and if necessary, do some pH testing to ensure it is on the lower end of the scale.
-The lower it is on the pH scale, the less likely it is to develop mold.
+The lower the pH scale, the less likely it is to develop mold.

 featured image of fuzzy mold growing on kombucha – photo credit